kraftb/cheesy_gallery/README.md

 The gallery will display the selected images in the frontend.

-Currently only static collections are implemented.
-The other types (folder, categories, custom) will echo an "TODO" message and exit.
+Currently only static and folder collections are implemented.
+The other types (categories, custom) will echo an "TODO" message and exit.

 Additional features for this gallery (except support for additional collection types) will get implemented as branches.